When it comes to traveling, who do you think knows the most about the best accessories for travel? Frequent travelers, of course!

 Best Accessories for Travel (Best Travel Gadgets)

 They say you don’t know what you’ve got until it’s gone, and that’s so true for me and my noise-cancelling headphones.
 On a recent trip to Brussels, I decided that, because it was only a short flight and I was packing light, that I’d leave my over-ear noise-cancelling headphones out of my bag.
 Big mistake.
 On the (late night) flight home we were sat in front of a row of people who didn’t stop talking from the second they got on the flight to the second they got off.
 I made my partner promise me that he’d never let me leave them at home again.
 They are truly traveling necessities.

 My noise-cancelling headphones are the AKG N60NC model, which have the option to use them either wirelessly (through an advanced form of Bluetooth) or with a cable.
 They also came with a handy carry case, and they fold flat for travel, so I really had no excuse not to take them with me.
 They’re comfortable to wear, the sound quality is great, and the noise cancelling feature does a brilliant job of blocking out both engine noise and that annoying fellow passenger.
-After my phone, they’re one of the best luxury travel accessories.
+After my phone, they’re one of the best luxury travel accessories and gadgets.

 (I’ve wanted a pair of these for years!
 They’re great traveling accessories for women or men.
 One of the great travel tips.)